 My life-long vocation is/was Aviation, where I worked for 40+ years as a professional pilot for numerous airlines & corporations.
 Occasionally I act as Pilot-In-Command of my 2005, 38', Allegro Bay (Class A) Motor Coach.

 I retired on April 15, 2008, from the Federal Aviation Administration after 21 years of Government Service as an Aviation Safety Inspector - Operations, based at the Orlando Flight Standards District Office, Orlando, FL.
-After retiring, my wife and I hit the road and are enjoying life to its fullest.
-We've been on-the-road as full-timers for 56 months.
-In 2011 alone we drove a total of 25,000 miles throughout the U.S., 10,000 on the RV and an additional 15,000 miles on the tow vehicle.
-In my view, there's nothing quite as enjoyable as living the RV lifestyle!
-Recently we threw out the anchor due to high fuel and maintenance costs associated with RVing and bought a summer home in Lewistown, PA, my place of birth.
+After retiring, my wife and I hit the road and enjoyed the full-time RV lifestyle until the summer of 2012 when we threw out the anchor due to high fuel and maintenance costs.
+We then bought a summer home in Lewistown, PA, my hometown.
 I'll spend most summers in Lewistown, PA, and relocate to Central FL for most winter months.
 This current winter (2013) I/we decided to winter in the far Southwest USA, mainly AZ and CA.

 I became a HAM as a no-code Technician back in 1995.
 In 1996, I passed the 5 wpm Morse code element, earning Technician + privileges.
 In 1998, I passed the General Class written and 13 wpm Morse code element, earning General Class privileges.
 On August 11, 2000, thanks to FCC Amateur License Restructuring, I earned Amateur Extra Class privileges.
 No more tests for me!